TREE LIFE

 Acacia erioloba.
 Photo: Bart Wursten.
 Source: Flora of Zimbabwe

-Acacia erioloba, large and imposing on the irrigation lands and flowering heavily Acacia fleckii, Acacia galpinii beginning to flower, A.karroo, A.nigrescens very numerous, flowering well, A.rehmanniana not very happy, Azanza garckeana, Boscia angustifolia of fair size, Cathium lividium, huillense, with largish leaves, those near the dam were probably evergreen and browsed, Carissa edulis, Cassine transvaalensis, Celtis africana, mostly young, Clerodendrum glabrum, Combretum erythrophyllum with much seed, young shoots and even green flower buds, but only very small leaves, Combretum hereroense, Combretum imberbe all rather small, Croton gratissimus, indeed, large patches of rocky hillside were covered with this, to the exclusion of anything else, Dombeya rotundifolia, Euclea diviorum, Gardenia volkensii, Grewia bicolor, Grewia flavescens, Grewia monticola, Maerua, probably M.parvifolia or Maerua edulis, now Courbonia glauca, flowering Maytenus heterophylla, Sclerocarya birrea, smallish, Securidaca longepedunculata, Seurinega virosa, Tarchonanthus camphorates, flowering, Ximenia americana and Ximenia caffra, with very large young leaves Ziziphys mucronata.
+Acacia erioloba, large and imposing on the irrigation lands and flowering heavily Acacia fleckii, Acacia galpinii beginning to flower, A. karroo, A.nigrescens very numerous, flowering well, A. rehmanniana not very happy, Azanza garckeana, Boscia angustifolia of fair size, Cathium lividum, huillense, with largish leaves, those near the dam were probably evergreen and browsed, Carissa edulis, Cassine transvaalensis, Celtis africana, mostly young, Clerodendrum glabrum, Combretum erythrophyllum with much seed, young shoots and even green flower buds, but only very small leaves, Combretum hereroense, Combretum imberbe all rather small, Croton gratissimus, indeed, large patches of rocky hillside were covered with this, to the exclusion of anything else, Dombeya rotundifolia, Euclea diviorum, Gardenia volkensii, Grewia bicolor, Grewia flavescens, Grewia monticola, Maerua, probably M.parvifolia or Maerua edulis, now Courbonia glauca, flowering Maytenus heterophylla, Sclerocarya birrea, smallish, Securidaca longepedunculata, Securinega virosa, Tarchonanthus camphoratus, flowering, Ximenia americana and Ximenia caffra, with very large young leaves Ziziphus mucronata.

 At lunch we separated and in the afternoon I went to try and identify some large trees near the irrigation lands and pastures.
 Where apparently large thickets of Acacia arenaria had been cleared for pasture some large trees had been left.
 2 unusually tall Acacia mellifera, showing well the exception to the Rule, that hooked thorns have spiked flowers and straight thorns have globose.
 Both the trees and the flowers were large and trees being about 10 meters, which is apparently excessive, but as there were nearby several Terminalia sericea also of 10 meters, clearly there was some growth factor present.
 Also there were some Lonchocarpus capassa with leaves varying a lot in size.